Open menu

 However, there is a massive roadblock preventing these technologies from being fully implemented and used.
 This roadblock is old browsers!

 And here is when polyfills come into play.
 These JS-made browser fallbacks allow modern features and functionality to work for the users visiting your store with old browsers.
 But there is one problem with polyfills.
-They force modern browsers to download tons of code they don’t need.
-All resulting in a poor First Input Delay.
+They force modern browsers to download tons of code they don't need, and this results in a poor First Input Delay.

 The best solution here is to reduce the number of polyfills and restrict their usage to the needed environments.